Westlake-DL/DL-Course-2024/README.md

 ## News and Updates

-[2024-03-20] Assignments hw01-hw03 are available.
+[2024-03-27] Assignments hw01-hw04 and hw11 are available.
 Slides of lecture01-lecture03 are updated.

 ## Prerequisites and Materials